JaneliaSciComp/SongExplorer/README.md

   PS_20130625111709_ch3.wav,158224,158672,detected,frequency
   PS_20130625111709_ch3.wav,182864,182960,detected,frequency

-  $ grep -m 3 ambient groundtruth-data/round1/PS_20130625111709_ch3-detected.csv
+  $ grep -m 3 neither groundtruth-data/round1/PS_20130625111709_ch3-detected.csv
-  PS_20130625111709_ch3.wav,388,795,detected,ambient
+  PS_20130625111709_ch3.wav,388,795,detected,neither
-  PS_20130625111709_ch3.wav,813,829,detected,ambient
+  PS_20130625111709_ch3.wav,813,829,detected,neither
-  PS_20130625111709_ch3.wav,868,2201,detected,ambient
+  PS_20130625111709_ch3.wav,868,2201,detected,neither

 ## Visualizing Clusters ##

-To cluster these detected sounds we're going to use the same method that we'll later use to cluster the hidden state activations of a trained classifier.
+To cluster these detected sounds we're going to use the same workflow that we'll later use to cluster the hidden state activations of a trained classifier.

 Click on the `Train` button to create a randomly initialized network.
 Then use the `File Browser` to choose directories in which to put the log files (e.g.
 "untrained-classifier") and to find the ground-truth data.
-The latter should point to a folder two-levels up in the file hierarchy from the WAV and CSV files (i.e. "groundtruth-data" in this case).
-Check to make sure that the `Label Types` button automatically set `# steps`, `validate period`, and `validation %` to 0, `restore from` to blank, `wanted words` to "time,frequency,ambient", and `label types` to "detected".
+The latter should point to a folder one level up in the file hierarchy from the WAV and CSV files (i.e. "groundtruth-data" in this case).
+Check to make sure that the `Label Types` button automatically sets `# steps`, `validate period`, and `validation %` to 0, `restore from` to blank, `wanted words` to "time,frequency,neither", and `label types` to "detected".
 The rest of the fields, most of which specify the network architecture, are filled in with default values the first time you ever use SongExplorer, and any changes you make to them, along with all of the other text fields, are saved to a file named